marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 --output_csv /home/packerc/shared/zooniverse/Exports/${SITE}/${SEASON}_annotations.csv
 ```

-Then investiage the output of the script in the terminal to determine which workflows to use and then re-run the code with the specified workflows:
+Then investigate the output of the script in the terminal to determine which workflows to use and then re-run the code with the specified workflows:

 ```
 python3 -m zooniverse_exports.extract_annotations \